junxit/us-congress-bills-116/bill.md

   - **(1)** the Committee on Homeland Security and Governmental Affairs of the Senate; and
   - **(2)** the Committee on Homeland Security and the Committee on Energy and Commerce of the House of Representatives.

 ## § 11.
-Review of potential effects of attacks on covered chemical facilities on other critical infrastructure
+Review of tiering methodology

 - **(a)** *Review required* The Director of the Cybersecurity and Infrastructure Security Agency shall—
   - **(1)** conduct a review of the risk assessment approach and corresponding tiering methodology for covered chemical facilities required pursuant to section 2102(e)(2) of the Homeland Security Act of 2002, as amended by this Act, and assess the extent to which the approach and tiering methodology takes into account—
-    - **(A)** the nature of the area surrounding the chemical facility, the presence of nearby facilities or other critical infrastructure, and other features of the community that could contribute to the consequences of a terrorist attack or exploitation of chemicals of interest; and
+    - **(A)** the nature of the area surrounding the chemical facility, the presence of nearby facilities or other critical infrastructure, and other features of the community that could contribute to the consequences of a terrorist attack or exploitation of chemicals of interest;
     - **(B)** the potential effects on the health and economic conditions of communities disproportionately vulnerable to the consequences of a terrorist attack or exploitation of chemicals of interest; and
+    - **(C)** the vulnerabilities of chemical facilities to cybersecurity threats, including the vulnerabilities of facilities’ information technology and operational technology and the implications on the potential for penetration of both the physical security and cybersecurity of facilities; and
-  - **(2)** develop a plan to ensure that when the tiering methodology is next updated, the nature of the surrounding area, the presence of nearby facilities or other critical infrastructure, and other features of the community that could contribute to the consequences of a terrorist attack or exploitation of chemicals of interest and impacts on communities disproportionately vulnerable to the consequences of a terrorist attack or exploitation of chemicals of interest are better integrated.
+  - **(2)** based on the review under paragraph (1), develop a plan to ensure that when the tiering methodology is next updated, the nature of the surrounding area, the presence of nearby facilities or other critical infrastructure, and other features of the community that could contribute to the consequences of a terrorist attack or exploitation of chemicals of interest and impacts on communities disproportionately vulnerable to the consequences of a terrorist attack or exploitation of chemicals of interest are considered.
 - **(b)** *Report to Congress*
-  - **(1)** *In general* Not later than one year after the date of the enactment of this Act, the Director shall submit to the appropriate congressional committees a report on the review and plan required under subsection (a).
+  - **(1)** *Report on review* Not later than two years after the date of the enactment of this Act, the Director shall submit to the appropriate congressional committees a report on the tiering methodology review required under subsection (a).
+  - **(2)** *Submittal of plan* Not later than one year after submitting the report under paragraph (1), the Director shall submit to the appropriate congressional committees the tiering methodology plan required under subsection (a)(2).
-  - **(2)** *Appropriate congressional committees* In this section, the term “appropriate congressional committees” means—
+  - **(3)** *Appropriate congressional committees* In this section, the term “appropriate congressional committees” means—
     - **(A)** the Committee on Homeland Security and Governmental Affairs of the Senate; and
     - **(B)** the Committee on Homeland Security and the Committee on Energy and Commerce of the House of Representatives.

 ## § 12.
 Comptroller General reports

-- **(a)** *Evaluation of effectiveness of risk-Based performance standards*
+- **(a)** *Evaluation of effectiveness of risk-based performance standards*
   - **(1)** *Study and report* Not later than 18 months after the date of the enactment of this Act, the Comptroller General of the United States shall conduct a study and submit to the appropriate congressional committees a report on the effectiveness of the risk-based performance standards used by the Department of Homeland Security under title XXI of the Homeland Security Act of 2002 (6 U.S.C.
 621 et seq.) in protecting businesses, employees, the economy, the public, and national security against existing and evolving threats of concern.
   - **(2)** *Contents of report* The report required by paragraph (1) shall address—
     - **(A)** the sufficiency of security risk determinations and countermeasures under title XXI of the Homeland Security Act of 2002 (6 U.S.C.
 621 et seq.); and